johnathanmitri/Laser-Gate/README.md

-This is the version that was demonstrated to shhs teachers.
-Communicates using one 32 bit Unsigned long, containing how long the blockage was, and displays the 5 columns.
+This is the working version using integer pairs instead of single integers.
+8 bytes are read per table entry.
+The first 4 bytes are the end of the blockage, and the last 4 are the beginning of the blockage.